-In these posts, I draw upon my many years of experience as a counselor, mentor, voracious reader, and entrepreneur (… oh, and a four-year stint in full-time youth ministry), to help readers blast through personal, interpersonal, and professional obstacles that stand in the way of the outcomes that lead to a happier, more satisfying personal and professional life.
+In the Obstacle Blaster blog, you have found a place dedicated to helping readers blast through personal, interpersonal, and professional obstacles that stand in the way of the outcomes that lead to a happier, more satisfying personal and professional life.
 We’ll work through how to get through bad stuff in order to get to the good stuff.
 I have done it and if I can, anyone can.

 According to Niels Bohr, Danish physicist and Nobel Prize winner, “An expert is a person who has made all the mistakes that can be made in a very narrow field.”